 Are you considering your first, or next, career move?
-Want to continue learning and training, whilst also earning a wage and getting real-world work experience?
-How about doing an apprenticeship?
+Want to continue learning whilst also earning a good salary with a great employer?
+Then an Apprenticeship might be the right thing for you!

 So, what is an apprenticeship?

-Following funding changes, apprenticeships are now open to pretty much everyone.
-No matter how old you are, what qualifications you already have, or where you are in your professional career, just starting out or a long way in, training and achieving a professional qualification is available to you.
-In fact, government figures show that only 20% of staff starting apprenticeships in the public sector are under the age of 19, and around 40% have already been with their employer for a year or more.
-We are now employing more apprentices than ever before, exceeding government targets.
+Apprenticeships are now open to pretty much everyone.
+No matter how old you are, whether you have qualifications or not, or where you are in your professional career, just starting out or a long way in, training and achieving a professional qualification is available to you through an apprenticeship.
+We are now employing more new apprentices than ever before and with over 800 different job roles in the Council to choose from, you may be surprised what you can do.

-Instead of writing reams of information here, why not check out this two-page guide to apprenticeships to fill you in?
-Or you can dive in and explore how people have fared on actual schemes via the Rate My Apprenticeship site.
+Why not take a look at this two-page guide to apprenticeships or you can dive in and explore how people have fared on actual schemes via the Apprenticeships Ambassador Network South West site.

 What's on offer?

-We are committed to increasing the number of apprenticeships we offer, and the occupations available are growing all the time, reflecting the wide range of services we deliver to the community.
-From business administration to civil engineering, MOT mechanics, paralegals, town planning, project management, accounting, social work and HGV drivers, there really is an opportunity to suit everyone.
+We are continuing to increase the number of apprenticeships we offer reflecting the wide range of services we deliver to the community.
+From business administration to civil engineering, MOT mechanics, paralegals, town planning, project management, adult care worker, accounting, social work, and HGV drivers, there really is an opportunity to suit everyone.

 Ready to apply?